Friday, January 12, 2024

 Consider this a sort of epilogue because, to our nine months spent in Tepatepec, our return there this last December of 2023 was just that - an opportunity not only to reconnect with the people and the place, but to discover whether it still held the same thrall over us.

 Let me back up a bit first.
 Many of you have spoken to or seen us since our return on June 1st of 2023, but I still want to recap briefly our re-entry into the culture of the U.S. and our home here.
 It was both wonderful and difficult.
 After a journey from Tepa to Portland somewhat fraught with traffic and airline delays, we finally arrived back in our beautiful house at about 3:00 in the morning.
 The poor kitty had been in her carrier for 21 hours but she's a trooper of the highest order.
 She was a little confused at first to be back in the house that I'm sure she thought we'd left behind permanently, but she settled in quickly.
 To us, it was like Shangri-la with hot water on demand, water pressure, heat or AC as needed, dishwasher, washer and dryer, and all the modern comforts.
-Our renters had left it in good shape for our return, and, once we sort of got it re-organized to how we like it, we were really happy to be here.
+Our renters had left it in good shape for our return and, once we sort of got it re-organized to how we like it, we were really happy to be here.

 All this doesn't negate the fact that leaving Tepa was excruciating.
 If it weren't for the fact that we had kind of had it with our house there and all the problems that went with it, we would have been even more loathe to leave.
 Let's just say I sobbed on the plane as we left Mexico.

 At least, I had the visit of my mom, my kid, and his girlfriend to look forward to later in June, and reconnecting with my cousins, aunt, and friends made it all that much better.
 Yet, how we missed walking down the street and receiving a friendly Buenos dias or Buenas tardes from everyone we met.
-We missed the marketplace and the kind vendors there, all the little stores we loved,and, of course, the food.
+We missed the marketplace and the kind vendors there, all the little stores we love and, of course, the food.
 Shortly after returning, I bought a comal (tortilla griddle) and a tortilla press so I could make my own corn tortillas, and I'm proud to say I've pretty much mastered it.
 That helps.
 Plus, I learned how to make a few of the local specialties.

 However, as the year wore on, the longing for our sweet town remained strong.
 We started to talk about going back though it seemed a great expense and a long distance.
 Finally, around October, we made the decision.
 We would go for a week in December, rolling it into our Christmas visit to Tucson.
 Yes, it would be expensive, but we mitigated that a bit by booking tickets from Tijuana to Mexico City, and driving all the rest of the way within the U.S.